personaelit/personaelit.github.io/articles/Weekly-Planning/index.md

 - Mondays are for weekly planning.
 - Coupled with Daily Journaling, this can be a powerful technique for managing time.
+- The Weekly planning note becomes the agenda for the week with links to notes for individual tasks
 - I use [Obsidian](https://obsidian.md/), because I like its features.
 	- I can tag notes #likeso
 	- I can link notes to each other